bandagedidiot/bandagedidiot/README.md

 - haii im xander but I also go by moxie.
+(I am 15, turning 16 yrs old)

 - I use any pronouns (he/they/she)